choderalab/wetlab-protocols/receiving_deliveries/receiving_deliveries.md

 3. For chemical compounds, depending on storage instuctions pick the storage area and record the item it in [Dessicator Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1TAhKhrfAdcbwQxWJdWEWP7ud2vQjalPZKtHsQDj2Vkc/edit?usp=sharing), [PlateStable Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1G5QUp8qXdvego0RQgK76sPDZQAlD6N8Jy37FBhYllTk/edit?usp=sharing) or [Freezer Inventory](https://docs.google.com/a/choderalab.org/spreadsheets/d/1F-x4JrbIAd96WqROiASZuANYdQVlM8HLVpmyp_6wbBY/edit?usp=sharing).

+Also make sure chemicals are up to date on the [ChemTracker inventory](https://mskcc.bioraft.com/), monitored by MSKCC.

 4. All documents related to delivery must be ScanSnap'ed.

     ###### Scanning with the ScanSnap on the wetlab Mac: